reactphp/http/README.md

 ]));
 ```

-#### RequestBodyBuffer
+#### RequestBodyBufferMiddleware

-One of the build in middleware is `RequestBodyBuffer` which will buffer the incoming
+One of the build in middleware is `RequestBodyBufferMiddleware` which will buffer the incoming
 request body until the reported size has been reached.
 Then it will call the next
 middleware in line with the new request instance containing the full request body.
 The constructor accepts one argument, a maximum request body size.
 When one isn't
 provided it will use `post_max_size` from PHP's configuration.
 (**Note that the value from the CLI configuration will be used.**)

-Before buffering the request body the `RequestBodyBuffer` will check if the request
+Before buffering the request body the `RequestBodyBufferMiddleware` will check if the request
 body has a size.
 When size is null a [HTTP 411](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/411)
 response will be send to the client.
-When size is bigger then supplied to the `RequestBodyBuffer`
+When size is bigger then supplied to the `RequestBodyBufferMiddleware`
 constructor or taken from `post_max_size` a [HTTP 413](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413)
 response will be dispatched.